import mcstasscript as ms

 Hints:

-Change the destination folder so that you don’t overwrite the results from the 1-pulse simulations.
+Change the destination folder so that you don’t overwrite the results from your previous simulations.

 Compare results with shorter runs#